-Which U.S. ZIP Codes Have the Most Registered Sex Offenders per Capita?
+Which U.S. ZIP Codes Have the Most Registered Prior Sex Offenders per Capita?

-Why Do Some ZIP Codes Have Higher Concentrations of Offenders?
+Why Do Some ZIP Codes Have More Registered Individuals?

 Population Density

-An analysis was conducted on the number of public sex offender registrations in the 250 largest ZIP codes in the United States to identify the areas with the highest number of registrations per capita.
-It is important to note that some individuals may appear multiple times on the sex offender registry.
+Our analysis examined the 250 largest ZIP codes in the United States to identify those with the highest number of registrants per capita.
+It’s important to note that some individuals may appear multiple times on registry lists due to record overlaps, and that raw numbers don’t necessarily reflect anything about the overall character or safety of a community.

 The 50 U.S. ZIP Codes with the Most Registered Sex Offenders per Capita